 The previous building was put to different uses.
-In the 18th century, it housed the inn “To the Three Lilies,” and Giacomo Casanova was among its guests.
+In the 18th century, it housed the inn “To the Three Lilies,” and Giacomo Casanova is assumed to be among its guests.
 In the 19th century, there was a wine store and cellar pub here.
-The old Kurfürstenhaus was demolished in 1867, and a new one followed its original Baroque-altered Renaissance style.
+The old Kurfürstenhaus was demolished in 1867, and a new one followed its original Baroque-Renaissance style.

 🇺🇦 Lviv: Segal’s House (1904)